Reactive Arthritis (Reiter's Syndrome)

 What is reactive arthritis?

 Reactive arthritis is a type of arthritis that occurs because of an infection.
 Arthritis is when joints become inflamed and painful.
 Reactive arthritis is not contagious.
-It was formerly known as Reiter?s syndrome.
-It affects men more often than women.
-It develops most often between ages 20 and?50.
+It affects people assigned male at birth more often than people assigned female at birth.
+It develops most often between ages 20 and 50.

 What causes reactive arthritis?